 - In what state was the employment contract entered?

 - Does the employer have a physical place of business in this state and do the employees regularly report or work from that place of business?

 - What is the employee’s state of residence?

-- Does the employer’s work require the employer to spend 30 or more consecutive days in another jurisdiction?
+- Does the employer’s work require the employer to spend more than 30 consecutive calendar days in another jurisdiction?